 In order to promote transparent research, and to offer recognition and visibility to scholars practicing open social science, the John Templeton Foundation is generously supporting the Berkeley Initiative for Transparency in the Social Sciences (BITSS) to launch prizes named for pioneers who helped lay the foundations of research transparency: economist Edward E. Leamer and psychologist Robert Rosenthal.

-Watch our interviews with seven of the 2016 L-R Prize recipients on our YouTube page here.
+Watch our interviews with seven of the 2016 L-R Prize recipients in our Video Library here.

 Leaders in Education